apache/dubbo-js/packages/connect-next/README.md

 ### Deploying to Vercel

-Currently, `@apache/dubbo-next` does not support the Vercel Edge runtime.
+Currently, `apache-dubbo-next` does not support the Vercel Edge runtime.
 It requires the Node.js server runtime, which is used by default when deploying to Vercel.